-This course will provide an overview of the arts of the Dark Ages, Medieval era, and Renaissance.
+This course will provide an overview of the arts of the historical time period covered in this year's History class.
 It will explore the stylistic character, interrelationship and cultural significance of music, painting, sculpture and architecture from a Christian perspective.
 In addition to studying the lives and works of important figures of each period, the course will offer the opportunity to discover how the music and art reflect the current events and philosophies of the time.
 In this way, the Aesthetics course will walk hand in hand with the History and Literature courses.

 Art